bosun-monitor/bosun/docs/definitions.md

 ##### pct(number) (string)
 {: .func}

-`pct` takes a number, limits it to two decimal places and adds a "%" suffix.
-It does *not* multiply the number by 100.
+`pct` formats a number as percent.
+It preserves two decimal places and adds a "%" suffix.
+It does not do any calculations (in other words, it does *not* multiply the number by 100).

 Example: